 ZIWI Peak vs Black Hawk

-Completely different price brackets.
-ZIWI is premium NZ-made air-dried food; Black Hawk is mid-range Australian kibble.
-If budget allows, ZIWI is the better food.
+Different price brackets entirely.
+ZIWI is premium NZ air-dried; Black Hawk is solid mid-range Australian kibble.
+ZIWI is the better food.
 But Black Hawk is a perfectly good food — the gap in health outcomes for most dogs is smaller than the price gap suggests.
+Read our full Black Hawk dog food review for detailed analysis.

 ZIWI Peak vs raw feeding

-ZIWI’s nutritional profile is similar to a balanced raw diet but without the handling risks, freezer space requirements, or preparation time.
-If you’re philosophically aligned with raw feeding but want convenience, ZIWI is an excellent compromise.
-If you enjoy the raw feeding process and have the setup, raw may be cheaper.
+ZIWI’s nutritional profile is close to a balanced raw diet — without the handling risks, freezer requirements, or prep time.
+If you’re philosophically aligned with raw but want convenience, ZIWI is a natural fit.
+If you’ve already got the raw setup and enjoy the process, raw may be cheaper.

 Where to buy ZIWI Peak in NZ

-- PetDirect — typically the best online pricing.
-No affiliate programme (we make nothing linking here)
+- PetDirect — typically the best online pricing

 - Pet Circle — ships from Australia, free NZ delivery over $49